dimitermusic/code-quiz/README.md

 * THEN I can save my initials and my score
 * TODO: collect html inputs of initials and score using DOM and store in variables.
 This variable must then be stored and appended to page using setitem and getitem methods.

+## Problems to be resolved
+* Code is very WET
+* Issues creating conditional statements and moving to next question
+* Issues with For Loop
+* Once these issues are resolved, feeling confident about storing data and adding to list and local storage.

 ## Links

 * [Repository](https://github.com/dimitermusic/code-quiz.html)